Licence terms & conditions

 The University signs a license agreement for each eResource to which we subscribe.
 These documents form contracts in law & as such are legally binding.
 Users of each of these resources must observe the specific terms & conditions for each resource that they use.
 There are usually links to the license on the publisher's web site & you should read these before starting to use the service.

-Use of Library eResources is also subject to the University's CiCS IT Code of Practice & will require a valid UCard.
+Use of Library eResources is also subject to the University's IT Services Code of Practice & will require a valid UCard.

 Who is allowed to use eResources?